 Skip to main content

-Free Metal Roof vs Shingles Cost Calculator: Estimate Costs & Materials
+Metal Roof vs Shingles Cost Calculator: Steel, Aluminum & Tin

 The most common question homeowners ask is: what is the cost of a metal roof vs shingles?
-While metal carries a higher upfront material and labor cost, its longevity often makes it cheaper over a 50-year horizon.
-Use this calculator to directly compare the price difference between architectural shingles and your chosen metal panel system.
+Whether you are comparing heavy-gauge steel, premium rust-proof aluminum, classic corrugated tin, or high-end standing seam, metal carries a higher upfront material and labor cost.
+However, its 50-year longevity often makes it the smarter financial choice long-term.
+Use this calculator to directly compare the price difference between architectural shingles and any metal panel system.

 Job Size